daesookimds/YouTube-Video-Hits-Prediction/README.md

     - Average daily views
     - Because the number of views changes in real time, the daily average number of views is estimated by calculating the data collected at the time.

+### Data Preprocessing

+- upload_date : divide into year, month, day. (upload_date_year, upload_date_month, upload_date_day)
+- crawl_date : divide into year, month, day. (crawl_date_year, crawl_date_month, crawl_date_day)
+- uploaded_days : the number of days since the movie was posted before it was collected.
+- views : number of hits at the time of collection / uploaded_days
+- dislike : change object types into numeric types.
+- like : change object types into numeric types.
+- comments : the number of comments, change object types into numeric types.
+- subscribers : the number of subscribers, change object types into numeric types.
+- play_time : total video playback time
+- title_length : the length of title
+- tag_count : the number of tag
+- same_count : The same number of words between the title and tag.
+- title_cosine_similarity : the cosine similarity between title and tag.
+- comment_cosine_similarity : the cosine similarity between top_comment and tag.(top_comment is the most popular comment.)
+- category : one-hot encode to ['title', 'game', 'science', 'education', 'style', 'news', 'animal', 'social', 'sports', 'entertainment', 'journey', 'movie', 'music', 'people', 'automobile', 'comic', 'program']

+### Feature Selection and Correlation.

+- At first, using 33 columns to train lightGBM becasue to look at feature importance of views prediction ['comments', 'dislike', 'like',
+       'play_time', 'subscribers',
+       'upload_date_year', 'upload_date_month', 'upload_date_day',
+       'crawl_date_year', 'crawl_date_month', 'crawl_date_day',
+       'uploaded_days', 'title_length', 'tag_count', 'same_count',
+       'title_cosine_similarity', 'game', 'science', 'education', 'style',
+       'news', 'animal', 'social', 'sports', 'entertainment', 'journey',
+       'movie', 'music', 'people', 'automobile', 'comic', 'program', 'comment_cosine_similarity']

+  that case: high importance features are like, dislike, (the number of)comments, subscribers, uploaded_days to predict views

+- Second, remove multicollinearity by using VIF(variance_inflation_factor) then, using 8 columns to train Statsmodels.OLS because to look at linear correlations ['like', 'dislike', 'comments', 'play_time', 'subscribers', 'title_length', 'title_cosine_similarity', 'comment_cosine_similarity']

+- Last, remove features that are out of trust in p-value 0.05 then, using 4 columns to train Statsmodels.OLS because to look at linear correlations ['like', 'dislike', 'title_length', 'comment_cosine_similarity']

+        'like', 'title_length', 'comment_cosine_similarity' is a positive correlation with the number of hits.
+        'dislike' is a negative correlation with the number of hits.

+### Result

 ----------------------------------------------------------------------------------------------------------------------------------